 Burrata Caprese Crostini Bites

-Burrata Caprese Crostini Bites are made with toasted rustic bread, Burrata cheese, mixed heirloom cherry tomatoes, garlic, extra virgin olive oil, and fresh basil.
-This appetizer combines sweet and savory flavors into every bite, making them irresistible and a definite crowd-pleaser.
+Burrata Caprese Crostini Bites are made with toasted rustic bread, creamy burrata cheese, mixed heirloom cherry tomatoes, garlic, extra virgin olive oil, and fresh basil.
+This appetizer combines sweet and savory flavors into every bite, making it irresistible and a definite crowd-pleaser.

 What is Burrata Cheese?